itsmeipg/mpv-config/README.md

 # Theme

 This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
 OSD text is removed as much as possible.
-With the new uosc update, I have removed OSD text completely using osd-level=0 because adding a video to playlist from menu triggers OSD text.

 Minimal but fancy is the goal.